Diffusion and operator entanglement spreading: in the rule chain

 This changes dramatically for the $OSEE$ of a local operator.
-By adapting a remarkable result of Ref.~\onlinecite{klobas-2019} it has has been shown in Ref.~\onlinecite{adm-2019} that the dynamics of both diagonal and non diagonal operators is described by an MPO with $\chi\propto t^2$.
-Note that this implies the ``naive'' bound $S({\mathcal O})\le 2\ln(t)$ for the $OSEE$.
-Here we argue that a tighter bound applies.
-To derive our result, we review the construction of the MPO for the {\it diagonal} operator that inserts two scattering solitons at $L/2$, i.e., in qubit configurations ${\mathcal O}=|010\rangle\langle 010|$.
+By adapting a remarkable result of Ref.~\onlinecite{klobas-2019} it has has been shown~\cite{adm-2019} that the dynamics of operators is described by an MPO with $\chi\propto t^2$.
+This implies the ``naive'' bound $S({\mathcal O})\le 2\ln(t)$ for the $OSEE$.
+Here we show that the growth of the $OSEE$ reflects the fluctuations of the number of solitons between $A$ and its complement.
+This allows us to derive a tighter bound for the $OSEE$ spreading.
+To derive our result, we review the construction of the MPO for the {\it diagonal} operator that inserts two scattering solitons at $L/2$, i.e., ${\mathcal O}=|010\rangle\langle 010|$.
 This is illustrated in Fig.~\ref{fig1:bobenko}. ${\mathcal O}$ is diagonal, implying that the upper and the lower lightcones coincide.
-The upper lightcone is reported in Fig.~\ref{fig1:bobenko} (b).
 At $t>0$ a left and right movers are emitted from $L/2$.
 They play a crucial role in the MPO contruction.
 Indeed, ${\mathcal O}(t)$ corresponds to the flat superposition of all the possible soliton configurations that contain the left and right movers that were inserted at the origin at $t=0$.
 This simple constraint on the soliton configurations implies that the $OSEE$ grows logarithmically.